winglang/wing/README.md

 As can be seen in the below section, creating a new language that is tailored to the cloud from the ground up also allows us to assemble a variety of features (some of which exist in other languages, of course) that, when put together, offer a delightful cloud development experience.

-## What are the main features of Wing that make it suitable for cloud development
+## Main features that make Wing tailored for cloud development
 1. [Cloud services](https://docs.winglang.io/concepts/resources) are first-class citizens.
     - They have [phase modifiers](https://docs.winglang.io/reference/spec#13-phase-modifiers) with different interfaces for config or runtime (preflight and inflight).
 2. Higher level of cloud abstraction.